- 05 January 2021

 And movement between bandings can come with enough experience and further study, allowing Nurses to apply for more senior roles.

-Here’s a brief guide to the pay on offer within each banding, and the typical job titles found within each banding.
+Here’s a complete guide to the pay on offer within each banding, and the typical job titles found within each banding.

 Band 5 salaries and roles